yixiuliu-site/yixiuliu-site.github.io/_projects/CLSA.md

 * Conducted all the data analyses, including structural equation modeling as the main statistical method, multi-group analysis to test the measurement invariance across age groups and sex
 * Generated a visual diagram that explicitly depicts the complex relationship of a number of variables
 * Regularly reported, discussed progress and results with Dr. Barclay and Dr. Webber
-* Wrote the methods and results sections for two manuscripts, edit and review the whole manuscripts
+* Wrote the methods and results sections for two manuscripts, edited and reviewed the whole manuscripts

 ### Outcomes ###
 Two manuscripts are under preparation.